NOT CONTENT is our blog series that highlights the ingredients you won’t find here at Content. In this post we take a look at synthetic sunscreens…

 Natural sunscreens use minerals to form a barrier on the skin.
-By using the mineral sunscreens, titanium dioxide and zinc oxide, you are creating a physical barrier to redirect rays away to protect the skin.
+By using the mineral sunscreens titanium dioxide and zinc oxide, you are creating a physical barrier to redirect rays away to protect the skin.
 Synthetic sunscreens work differently by absorbing UV radiation.
-As the chemical bonds absorb UV radiation, the components of the sunscreen slowly break down and release heat – this process may cause reactions in the sensitive.
+As the chemical bonds absorb UV radiation, the components of the sunscreen slowly break down and release heat.
+This process may cause reactions in the sensitive.

-While there are several synthetic sunscreens we avoid the one that has recently gained attention is Oxybenzone.
-This has been found in streams, rivers, lakes, and in marine environments.
-A peer reviewed study by Craig Downs on the effects of Oxybenzone, and how it threatens coral reefs highlights how prevalent this ingredient is in our environment.
+While there are several synthetic sunscreens we avoid, the one that has recently gained attention is Oxybenzone.
+This has been found in streams, rivers, lakes and marine environments.
+A peer reviewed study by Craig Downs on the effects of Oxybenzone and how it threatens coral reefs highlights how prevalent this ingredient is in our environment.
 While this can be explained by sunscreen washing off swimmers, interestingly the main source is thought to be waste-water effluent discharges.
 How does a synthetic sunscreen get into the sewage system?
-The Haereticus Environmental Laboratory highlights that ‘…Oxybenzone can be absorbed directly through the skin, either from application of sunscreen product onto the skin, or by absorption from swimming in either swimming pools or along beaches.’
+The Haereticus Environmental Laboratory highlights: “Oxybenzone can be absorbed directly through the skin, either from application of sunscreen product onto the skin, or by absorption from swimming in either swimming pools or along beaches.”
 Studies have shown that Oxybenzone in a sunscreen formulation can transfer from the lotion or spray into the body, and be detected in urine within 30 minutes to several hours of application.

-• Octocrylene – may cause topical reactions.
+May cause topical reactions.

 Parts of this post were adapted from sections of The Nature of Beauty book by CONTENT founder Imelda Burke.